By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

 Step #6: Seeking Professional Guidance and Advice

-We highly recommend professional guidance to help in the drafting process, distribution of assets, and legal matters.
-Professional guidance or advice will ensure legal compliance to avoid complications after receiving or distributing assets.
+We highly recommend professional guidance for the drafting process, asset distribution, and legal matters.
+This will ensure legal compliance and avoid complications after receiving or distributing assets.

 You can request the assistance of trust attorneys, corporate trustees, accountants, or financial advisors.
 Contact a professional and assemble the relevant documents before drafting your trust.
 The extra cost will save you effort and ensure a smooth process.